OneRedOak/sample_node_sqlite/README.md

-Node.js CouchDB Sample
+Node.js SQLite Sample
 =================

-Implements a simple web application using CouchDB, with tests.
+Implements a simple web application using SQLite, with tests.

 Uses Grunt to run tests against an Express server, then generates reports with Xunit and Istanbul.